 Sabeen was reflective.
-Her life was on the verge of a vital transformation; for the better she fervently hoped.
-Because despite her single status, she still enjoyed the infatuation of her niche coterie of admirers: A couple of feudal landlords with American college degrees, and a few doctors who had had short but sprightly stints working in the western hemisphere before returning homewards.
-Both sets of suitors armed thus, with not only a foreign specialization but also, in their minds, a marvelously rejuvenated world view.
-This meant that they now felt abundantly amenable to breaking with the weighty bonds of age old tradition for the familial company of a mature (but delectable!) woman who knew her mind.
+Her life was on the verge of a vital transformation; for the better, she fervently hoped.
+Because despite her single status, she still enjoyed the infatuation of her niche coterie of admirers: A couple of feudal landlords with American college degrees, and a few doctors who had had short but sprightly stints working in the western hemisphere before returning homewards; both sets of suitors armed thus, with not only a foreign specialization but also, in their minds, a marvelously rejuvenated world view.
+This meant that they now felt abundantly persuadable to breaking with the weighty bonds of age old tradition for the spousal company of a mature (but delectable!) woman who knew her mind.
 And Sabeen, in her archetypal off-hand way, reveled in all this motely adoration.

-Yet…. there was something she wasn’t quite sure of; and the burnish of vestigial royalty had a bit of a tarnished torpidity to it too….
-She shook her head decidedly, repelling all these misanthropic notions.
-She was in fact, expecting to blithely deflect these very same reservations from other quarters, stemming as they would be from both, envy and concern.
+Yet…. there was something she wasn’t quite sure of; and the burnish of vestigial royalty had a bit of a tarnished quality to it too….
+She shook her head decidedly, repelling all these unpropitious notions.
+She was in fact, expecting to blithely deflect these very same protestations from other quarters, stemming as they would be from both, envy and concern.
 She was going to be one of the entitled few who would be written about in history books as Subcontinental Royalty!

-A slow smile spread across her visage, reaching her eyes and making her face glow delicately.
+A slow smile spread across her face, reaching her eyes and making her skin glow delicately.
 In that moment, she looked quite majestically beautiful!

 And so, this evening there was to be another soiree at Farzana’s, for the pure benefit of introducing to her friend, Sahibzada Saif Muzammil Shah, Heir Apparent to the Royal Takht* of Bahawalpur, and also her paramour.
 He’d said he was in town for some work with his lawyer and was staying overnight; and that he would be delighted to spend the evening with the ladies.

 Farzana sat on her bed, staring into space.
 Desultorily she picked up the mug of coffee set there by Shabana and took a tentative sip of the sweet, milky liquid.
-Their reunion the day after Sabeen’s visit had been fiery, teary and then affectionate, in a dizzying sequence of emotions as their post-spat reconciliations tended to be.
+Farzana’s reunion with her absconding maid the day after Sabeen’s visit had been fiery, teary and then affectionate, in a dizzying sequence of emotions as their post-spat reconciliations tended to be.
 All was well with her domestic world.
 But something else had fallen apart….Farzana felt isolated and even betrayed.
 In the wake of this impending betrothal, her best friend, her partner in crime and her cherished arch nemesis who at the end of the day, like Farzana, had unwaveringly maintained the Ms. In her title, was reneging on their shared conundrum.
-But it had been a happy conundrum full of the heady highs of new love and the showy shenanigans of early courtship, as each tried to best the other.
-Now, she was going to be alone; and her past liaisons suddenly appeared depressingly stark in their fickle, disappointing realities.
+But it had been a happy conundrum full of the heady highs of new love and the showy shenanigans of early courtship, as each tried to out-do the other.
+Now, she was going to be alone; and her past liaisons suddenly flitted before her like stark, monumental failures.

 “Hai Allah!
 Ab kya karoon”(1) she sighed despondently.